Tornado outbreak sequence of March 24–28, 2021: March 27–28

 A slight risk of severe thunderstorms was issued for March 27 from the Lower Mississippi through Tennessee Valleys on March 25 as another weather system was expected to enter the region.
 The next morning, a small enhanced risk was issued from the Memphis to the Western Nashville metropolitan areas due to a 10% risk contour for tornadoes.
 That afternoon, the area was hatched, indicating an increased likelihood for strong tornadoes.
 The enhanced area was expanded to cover a region from Southern Arkansas to Middle Tennessee on the morning of March 27 with the addition of 30% hatched contours for both wind damage and large hail.
 The southwestern portion of the enhanced risk was eventually pushed into the ArkLaTex region later that day.
 Slight and marginal risk areas also covered areas from Eastern Texas and Illinois to North Carolina.
 Numerous strong to severe thunderstorms formed that afternoon, producing widespread reports of hail and wind damage.
 There were 19 confirmed tornadoes, including six that were rated EF2, with a fatality occurring from one of them east of Carthage, Texas.
 Another fatality occurred in Carmel, Indiana when severe thunderstorm winds blew a tree down onto a man while he was in his backyard.

 March 28 was expected to feature more severe weather with a 15% risk contour issued from Central South Carolina to the Hampton Roads area in Virginia on March 25.
 An enhanced risk of severe thunderstorms was then issued for the Hampton Roads area on March 27 due to a 30% hatched area for wind damage.
 A large portion of Southeast and Eastern United States extending from Southeastern Mississippi to Southern New England were put under slight and marginal risks as well.
 Wind damage was the main threat, although isolated tornadoes and large hail were also possible.
 One EF1 tornado did touch down in Alabama during the early morning hours, but despite multiple tornado warnings were issued that afternoon, no other tornadoes were confirmed and no severe reports came from the enhanced risk area.
-However, a line of showers and isolated storms did intensify over Western Maryland, causing widespread wind damage from the Blue Ridge Mountains in Maryland to Central Jersey, including across the entire Delaware Valley.
+However, a line of showers and isolated storms did intensify over Western Maryland, causing widespread wind damage from the Blue Ridge Mountains in Maryland to Central Jersey, including across the entire Philadelphia metropolitan area.
 A minor injury occurred in Gap, Pennsylvania due to a barn being blown over while a 76 mph wind gust was observed in Odessa, Delaware.
 Some scattered severe weather also occurred in Southeastern United States with an injury occurring when severe thunderstorm winds blew a tree onto a home in Lilburn, Georgia.
 The severe weather threat ended that night when all the storms pushed offshore into the Atlantic Ocean.